Willem de Rooij

-For EVA International 2016, De Rooij has created a new work that is in counterpoint to Blue to Black, an artwork that was produced for Koyo Kouoh’s 2012 show Hollandaise at Raw Material Company in Dakar, Senegal.
-Blue to Black is a so-called Hollandaise wax print on cotton that is industrially printed in Ghana.
-The new work, Black to Blue, is a piece of fabric hand printed in Yogyakarta using traditional Indonesian Batik technique.
-Black to Blue and Blue to Black are shown together on two separate but identical pedestals in the same room.
+For EVA International 2016, De Rooij has created a new work that is in counterpoint to an artwork that was previously produced together with Koyo Kouoh for the 2012 show Hollandaise at Raw Material Company in Dakar, Senegal.
+The previous work, Blue to Black, is a wax print, traditionally produced in Ghana.
+The new work, TKTK, is made out of cloth created using traditional Batik technique from Indonesia – a piece of fabric handprinted in Yogyakarta.
+TKTK and Blue to Black are shown together on two separate but identical pedestals in the same room.

-The concept for the exhibition Hollandaise stemmed from the long-standing commercial relationship between the Netherlands and Africa.
+The purpose of Hollandaise was to question the role played by fabrics in the decolonization of knowledge: fabrics told stories, family stories, stories of trade, of labour, of creativity, of skills.
+The concept for the exhibition stemmed from the long-standing commercial relationship between the Netherlands and Africa.
 The title referred to the colourful printed fabrics that are exported from the Netherlands to Africa, and are generally known in West Africa as ‘Hollandaise’ or ‘Dutch Wax’.
-During the Dutch colonial occupation of Indonesia, Dutch textile companies, such as Vlisco, developed industrial methods to mass produce traditionally handmade Indonesian batik, and found their largest markets on the Atlantic shores of Africa.
-Today, these bright and distinctive wax prints are regarded as typically African.
+Dutch textile companies, such as Vlisco, developed mass production and commercial applications for Indonesian Javanese batik in the middle of the nineteenth century, and found their largest markets on the Atlantic shores of Africa.
+Today, the bright and distinctive wax prints are regarded as typically African.
 Complex globalization processes thus created the constructed image of a certain Africanness.